One of Us Is Lying

-One of Us Is Lying is a young adult mystery/suspense novel by American author Karen M. McManus.
+One of Us Is Lying is a young-adult mystery/suspense novel by American author Karen M. McManus.
 It is her debut novel, originally published in the US by Delacorte Press, an imprint of Penguin Random House, on May 30, 2017.
 It was followed by two sequels: One of Us Is Next, published on January 7, 2020, and One of Us Is Back, published on July 23, 2023.

 The book uses multiperspectivity to show the points of view of all four student suspects.
 It has received several accolades including a five-year run on The New York Times Best Seller list.

 Plot

-At Bayview High, Bronwyn, Simon, Nate, Cooper, and Addy attend detention with teacher Mr. Avery after he found mobile phones in each of their school bags, against his strict no-phone policy.
-The students were thought to have been framed because all of the students claim that the phones are not theirs and that someone has planted them there to get them in trouble.
-They hear a collision and some loud arguments in the school parking lot, and Mr. Avery leaves to investigate.
-Simon—creator of 'About That', an app that reveals secrets nobody knows about you in which the personal lives of students at Bayview High are posted for the rest of the school to see—begins a speech about the other four students and how he, through his app, is the omniscient narrator.
+At Bayview High, Bronwyn, Simon, Nate, Cooper, and Addy attend detention after a teacher found cell phones in each of their school bags, against his strict no-phone policy.
+All of the students claim that the phones are not theirs and that someone has planted them there to get them in trouble.
+Commotion in the school parking lot causes the detention monitor to leave the room.
+Creator of 'About That', an app that reveals secrets about students at Bayview High, Simon begins a speech about the other four students and how he, through his app, is the omniscient narrator.
 He drinks tap-water from a plastic cup and suffers a fatal allergic reaction due to his peanut allergy.
-The others attempt to help, but it is too late and Simon dies in the hospital.
+The others attempt to help, but Simon dies in the hospital.

-Initially, the incident is considered an accident, but after a Tumblr post claiming that Simon's death was planned and the killer watched him die is shared, the police begin to investigate and find an unpublished post by Simon that features the secrets of the other four students.
-Each of the secrets would affect the students' future: Bronwyn's cheating in chemistry class could impact her college applications; Nate's repeated misdemeanor could send him to jail; Addy's infidelity might end her relationship with Jake; and the accusation of steroid use could halt Cooper's potential baseball career.
+Initially, the incident is considered an accident, but after a Tumblr post claiming that Simon's death was planned and the killer watched him die, the police investigate, discovering an unpublished post by Simon containing secrets of the other four students.
+Each of the secrets would affect the students' future: Bronwyn's cheating in chemistry class could impact her college applications; Nate's repeated misdemeanor could send him to jail; Addy's infidelity might end her relationship with boyfriend Jake; and the accusation of steroid use could halt Cooper's potential baseball career.
 The four are initially suspicious of one another but begin to grow closer due to their shared situation.

 The investigation receives media attention and the four are dubbed the "Bayview Four."
-After Simon's funeral, his post is leaked and the rest of the school learns the four's secrets, triggering the consequences: Bronwyn's parents are disappointed, Nate's house is searched for drugs, Addy's relationship ends, and Cooper's performance is investigated.
-This prompts Maeve, Bronwyn's younger sister, to investigate Simon's online activity, which brings to light an encrypted original post about Cooper, and Simon's activity on massacre-worship forums, where he mentions a similar desire.
+After Simon's funeral, his post is leaked and the rest of the school learns the four's secrets.
+Bronwyn's parents are disappointed, Nate's house is searched for drugs, Addy's relationship ends, and Cooper's performance is investigated.